pgg1610/blog_fastpages/_posts/2021-05-08-Cheminformatics_Resources.md

 * [W. Jin, R. Barzilay, and T. Jaakkola, “Junction tree variational autoencoder for molecular graph generation,” 35th Int.
 Conf.
 Mach.
 Learn.
 ICML 2018, vol. 5, pp. 3632–3648, 2018](https://arxiv.org/abs/1802.04364)

 Junction tree based decoding.
-Define a grammar for the small molecule and find sub-units based on that grammar to construct a molecule
+Define a grammar for the small molecule and find sub-units based on that grammar to construct a molecule.
+The molecule is generated in two-steps: first being generating the scaffold or backbone of the molelcule, then the nodes  are added with molecular substructure as identified from the 'molecular grammar'.

 * [MolGAN: An implicit generative model for small molecular graphs, N. De Cao and T. Kipf, 2018](https://arxiv.org/abs/1805.11973)